My Gastric Bypass Journey

 Binge eating aside, my pre-gastric bypass surgery preparation was simple.
 I met with a registered dietician who ran a practice out of my surgeon’s bariatric center.
 We put together a meal plan for several weeks of liquid diet.
 In preparation for this meal plan, I purchased the following nutrients:

-Liquid multi-vitamins called Peter Gillham’s Natural Vitality Organic Life Minerals, and NSI’s powdered Magnesium Citrate with Potassium lemon flavor, plus B12 sublingual vitamins, and Syntrax Nectar Whey lemon flavor from Vitacost (good prices on all).
+Pure Liquid Morning Vitamins that are bariatric-friendly, and Natural Vitality’s powdered Magnesium Citrate lemon flavor, plus B12 sublingual vitamin drops, and Syntrax Nectar Whey roadside lemonade from Amazon (good prices on all).

 Profect protein bullets from the manufacturer’s web site (be sure to use their online coupon for 20% savings).
 Profect are ready-made protein drinks 2.7 oz each that can be consumed in just two swallows or frozen and eaten.
 They are high in protein and low in calories, with 0g of fat and carbs.
 They tasted awful to me but are a solution for someone who needs protein but cannot stomach anything but the smallest quantities of food – they pack 25g of protein in 2.7 oz.

 Organic creamy natural peanut butter and some condensed organic soups and organic vanilla almond milk.
 Although I am not one to normally eat canned soup, I opt for them rather than making my own because the sodium content is high and will keep my levels in range.
 The peanut butter, although high in calories, is good for getting fat grams.

 I already had Optimum Nutrition Gold 100% Whey chocolate in my pantry and organic lowfat vanilla yogurt in the fridge.
 Lowfat dairy products are good sources for carbs while on the liquid diet — as long as you can tolerate lactose.